Maurice Harris, Diocesan Communications Minister

 2017 Perspectives on Communication: A Reference for Communicators in the Episcopal Church in Vermont

-Each chapter in this book is meant to address a "hot button" issue for communicators in our Diocese over the past 12 months.
-A limited number of print copies is available.
-Please contact me if you'd like to receive one.
+Originally published as a takeaway for the 2017 Church Communicators’ Workshops, this pamphlet is meant to address a “hot button” issue for parish communicators identified that year.
+A limited number of print copies is still available.
+Please contact me if you’d like to receive one.